I'm backpacking soon through Nepal, Laos, Cambodia, Burma, Thailand and through Indonesia in July. Any suggestion on the best route to take?

 Like you, I'm not a laze-by-the-beach person, but I love the water.
 Sunscreen is now my new daily mantra after returning from Indonesia and having a huge chunk of my back cut out (ouch) due to not applying waterproof sunscreen.......

 On Flores, we went trekking in the mountains, walked to a waterfall and swam for hours, and we also hired a boat and motored around a million beautiful islands.
-And we drank beer (Bintang). over 5 years ago
+And we drank beer (Bintang). almost 6 years ago